lillallol/temp/README.md

 each third party define its own.
 Like this, all the problems that the type annotations proposal\[[link](https://github.com/tc39/proposal-type-annotations)\] is trying to solve, are effortlessly solved, without any of its drawbacks\[[link](#super-set-vs-complement-proposal)\].
+In the long run this will end the domination of super sets \[[link](#why-this-proposal-will-reduce-super-sets-to-complements)\] leading to a healthier ecosystem.

 ## The intuition behind the proposal.